-- 12. Restore "Care' in the child support scheme through re-adjusting the self-support amount. - 13.
-Child support customers must lodge an annual tax return and disallow decisions on 'provisional income'. - 14.
-Committee requests Treasury to oversee a targeted policy research on the minimum assessment. - a.
+- 11. Restore "Care' in the child support scheme by resorting to a self-support amount that financially acknowledges the cost of the direct and indirect care as well as future earning limitations due. - 12.
+Child support customers must lodge an annual tax return and disallow decisions on 'provisional income.' - 13.
+Treasury to oversee targeted policy research on the minimum assessment. - a.
 The adequacy of the minimum assessment at \$459 per year. - b.
 The volume of minimum assessments.
-As at March 2022, nearly one third of child support is assessed at the minimum rate. - 15.
-Link child support payments to Credit Ratings. - 16.
-At a minimum lift the Maintenance Income Test from \$1,752.00 (the amount of child support received before it reduces Family Payments & Rent Assistance) to the threshold for paid work which is \$58,108.
-Equalising the treatment of paid and unpaid work. - 17.
-Pay resident parent households assessed child support and recover debt from payees instead of leaving children to go without when parents don't pay. - 18.
-Simplify the Change of Assessment.
-It is too complex; it poses safety risks and it's too long. - a.
-Families that have predictable and regular costs that are outside of the formula.
-Most notably for families who have children with disabilities. - b.
-Straight forward matters such as orthodontists needs and private school fees (signed enrolment forms). - c.
-Families affected by family and domestic violence. - 19.
-Restore the Child Support National Stakeholder Engagement Group.
+As of March 2022, nearly one one-third of child support is assessed at the minimum rate. - 14.
+Link child support payments to Credit Ratings. - 15.
+Abolish the Maintenance Income Test.
+A threshold that reduces family payments and rent assistance based upon actual or assumed low levels of child support which occurs at a harsh annual level of \$1,752.00 p/a. - 16.
+Establish a maintenance guarantee trial for women affected by family and domestic - 17.
+Restore the Child Support National Stakeholder Engagement Group. - 18.
+Legislate the Notice of Requirement for Parents with a Child Support Assessment to Lodge a Return for the Income Year Ended 30 June 2022.